qctipconf/qctipconf.github.io/registration.md

 # Visa Information

 International attendees should check UK visa requirements well in advance.
-Please do get in touch in case you require an invitation letter.
+Participants will be asked during the registration stage whether they need help with their visa applications.
+Please tick "yes" and please note that participants then still need to get in touch with us at <qctip2026@cs.ox.ac.uk> in case they need an invitation letter.

+**When requesting a visa invitation letter, please include the following in your email**.
+- Name
+- QCTiP ticket ID (Order Number)
+- Institution
+- City and Country of institution